LeadingEDJE/stackmanager/README.md

 * `apply` - Apply a previously created ChangeSet
 * `delete` - Delete an existing CloudFormation stack
 * `upload` - Uploads a local file to S3.
 Utility method to prevent the need to use the AWS CLI or other tools.
+* `build-lambda` - Build a Lambda zip file using aws-lambda-builders.

 ### deploy